walac/walac.github.io/_posts/2016-08-23-java-faster-than-cpp.md

 tags: [cpp]
 ---

-Some days ago, a friend emailed me desperatejly because a Java code was faster than his C++ implementation.
+Some days ago, a friend emailed me desperated because a Java code was faster than his C++ implementation.
 These *Java faster than C++* claims were very common when Java was the tech companies fashion language.
 I never liked Java because I always thought it was quite verbose (however, I never tried